Home About Us Islamic Glossary Order Books Qibla Location Links Question and Contact

 ANSWER

-One does not have to imitate anyone in order to be a Muslim or in order to understand the existence of Allahu ta’ālā, His Oneness, His Power and His other Attributes.
-Anyone who develops his mind to a level to understand knowledge of science can easily understand His existence and thus obtain belief by only contemplating.
+One does not have to imitate anyone in order to be a Muslim or in order to understand the existence of Allahu ta’ala, His Oneness, His Power and His other Attributes.
+Any sane person who has learnt science can easily understand His existence and thus obtain belief by only contemplating.
 It is foolishness not to understand the existence of a Creator while one sees His creation.
 Islam commands everyone to contemplate in this fashion and thus obtain belief.
-A person who believes the existence of Allah has to find the true religion, Islam.
+A person who believes in the existence of Allah has to find the true religion, Islam.
 Saying “I believe in Allah” does not carry any weight without believing in Islam.
 Is a person who does not believe in the religion communicated by Allah as communicated by Him considered to have belief in Allah?

-Even though it is permissible to obtain belief by way of imitating, people who acquire their belief in this manner are considered sinners on account of their desertion nazar [careful examination] and istidlāl about creation and the existence of the Creator.
-However, as declared unanimously by the savants, it is permissible to imitate an īmām of madhhab in deeds and acts of worship without investigating.
-(Hadīqa)
+Even though it is permissible to obtain belief by way of imitation, people who acquire their belief in this manner are considered sinners on account of their desertion nazar [careful examination] and istidlal [reasoning].
+However, as declared unanimously by the savants, it is permissible to imitate an imam of madhhab in deeds and acts of worship without investigating.
+(Hadiqa)

-A correct belief which is acquired by only imitating (taqlīd) parents or teachers is judged as valid.
-Yet people who acquire their belief in this fashion are considered sinners on account of their desertion of the necessary studies, i.e., their not studying and learning the scientific knowledge and not developing their mind to contemplate and understand the existence of Allahu ta’ālā.
-There are other scholars, however, who say that a person’s lack of scientific knowledge does not constitute a sin if (s)he is able to obtain belief from his/her parents or by reading books or by contemplating.
+A correct belief which is acquired by only imitating (taqlid) parents or teachers is judged as valid.
+Yet people who acquire their belief in this fashion are considered sinners on account of their desertion of the necessary studies, i.e., their not studying and learning the scientific knowledge briefly and not developing their mind to contemplate and understand the existence of Allahu ta’ala.
+There are other scholars, however, who say that a person’s lack of scientific knowledge does not mean leaving nazar and istidlal because they have obtained belief from their parents or by reading books or by contemplating as they have accepted belief by thinking and reasoning.

-It cannot be called imitation (taqlīd), because īmān does not develop as soon as one asks and learns the tenets of belief.
+It cannot be called imitation (taqlid), because iman does not develop as soon as one asks and learns the fundamentals of belief.
 After learning them, one contemplates, loves and accepts them; and following this process, belief comes into existence.
-Islam commands people to have īmān in this manner. Īmān that has been formed without contemplating, loving and understanding them after learning them is imitative belief, and it is without proof.
+Islam commands people to have iman in this manner.
+Iman that has been formed without contemplating, loving and understanding them after learning them is imitative belief, and it is without proof.
 Those who become disbelievers by only imitating their parents stand exemplary for the issue.
-Actually, the īmān advised by Islam is the one obtained through understanding, proofs, and one’s own free will.
+Actually, the iman advised by Islam is the one obtained through understanding, proofs, and one’s own free will.
 The disbelief of disbelievers does not take root from their own choice, but they are just in imitation of their parents.
 It is, in turn, transferred from generation to generation.

-Īmān means accepting by heart all things revealed to Muhammad “alaihis-salām” by Allahu ta’ālā and delivered by him to us and stating this belief with the tongue.
+Iman means accepting by heart all things revealed to our Master the Prophet by Allahu ta’ala and delivered by him to us and stating this belief with the tongue.
 Place for the belief is qalb [spiritual heart].
 The spiritual heart is a power which exists in the biological heart.
-Situations beyond one’s control, such as duress, illness, dumbness, and sudden death when there is no time, absolve one from the compulsion of stating one’s belief with the tongue.
-Imitative belief, which one has developed without understanding, is acceptable.
-It is sinful not to understand, and not to think of the existence of Allahu ta’ālā.
-To deny any one of the tenets of belief means to deny all of them.
-However, it is considered as īmān to express belief in them as an ensemble without knowing all the tenets individually.
+Situations beyond one’s control, such as duress, dumbness, and sudden death when there is no time, absolve one from the compulsion of stating one’s belief with the tongue.
+Imitative belief, which one has developed without understanding, is acceptable, too.
+It is sinful not to understand and not to think of the existence of Allahu ta’ala.
+To deny any one of the fundamentals of belief means to deny all of them.
+However, it is considered as iman to express belief in them as an ensemble without knowing all the fundamentals individually.

-Is īmān obtained through istidlāl [reasoning] not superior to the īmān obtained through taqlīd [imitation]?
+Question: Is iman obtained through istidlal [reasoning] not superior to the iman obtained through taqlid [imitation]?

 ANSWER

-Hadrat Imām-i Rabbānī says:
+Hadrat Imam-i Rabbani says:

-The īmān [belief] that people have obtained by imitating the prophets is īmān-i-istidlālī, for those who imitate so have understood with their reason and deliberation the fact that everything the prophets have communicated is true.
-Because the mu’jizas [miracles] Allahu ta’ālā has given to prophets in order to reveal their prophethood prove beyond doubt that all prophets are truthful.
-The īmān which is worthless is the one acquired by following one’s parents.
+The iman [belief] that people have obtained by imitating the prophets is iman-i istidlali, for those who imitate so have understood with their reason and deliberation the fact that everything the prophets have communicated is true because the mu’jizas [miracles] Allahu ta’ala has given to prophets in order to reveal their prophethood prove beyond doubt that all prophets are truthful.
+The iman which is worthless is the one acquired by following one’s parents.
 It is the belief developed by not reflecting over the fact that the prophets are truthful and what they have communicated is true, but by simply imitating one’s parents.
 Such an imitative belief is valueless according to the majority of the scholars.
-As for the intellect-based belief obtained through reasoning and reflection, a person can reach the īmān by following this process; however, a few people have achieved this.
-Shame upon those who try to obtain belief only by way of reasoning (istidlāl) without imitating the prophets!
-Allahu ta’ālā prescribes how we should obtain belief.
-As a matter of fact, the 53rd āyat of Sūrat-u Āl-i ‘Imrān declares: “Our Lord!
+As for the intellect-based belief obtained through reasoning and reflection, a person can reach the iman by following this process; however, a few people have achieved this.
+Shame upon those who try to obtain belief only by way of reasoning (istidlal) without imitating the prophets!
+Allahu ta’ala prescribes how we should obtain belief.
+As a matter of fact, the 53rd verse of Surat-u Al-i ‘Imran declares (what means): “Our Lord!
 We believe in what You have revealed and we follow Your Messenger.”
 (First Volume, 272nd Letter)

 Extricating ourselves from imitative belief